tempestphp/tempest-docs/src/Web/Documentation/content/main/1-essentials/03-database.md

 }
 ```

-Such a model is not tied to the database.
-Tempest's [mapper](../2-features/01-mapper.md) is able to map data from many different sources to such a model.
-For instance, you can specify the path to a JSON file or object to create an instance of a model, and the other way around.
+Because model objects aren't tied to the database specifically, Tempest's [mapper](../2-features/01-mapper.md) can map data from many different sources to them.
+For instance, you can persist your models as JSON instead of a database, if you want to:

 ```php
 use function Tempest\map;